awcodes/filament-table-repeater/README.md

 ### Labels

-To automatically hide all the labels of the fields in the table use the `->hideLabels()` method.
+To automatically hide all the labels of the fields in the table use the `hideLabels()` method.

 ```php
 TableRepeater::make('social')